rancher/dashboard/PLUGINS.md

 In the top input box, enter `testplugin` as the Plugin name and click 'Load Plugin' - you should see a notificaton telling you the plugin was loaded and if you bring in the side menu again, you should see the Example nav item there now.

 This illustrates dynamically loading a Plugin.
-Note that when we started the UI, it serves up any plugins in the `dist-pkg` folder under the `/pkg` route of the app - so when we entered the name `testplugin` ast eh plugin, the UI loaded the plugin from:
+Note that when we started the UI, it serves up any plugins in the `dist-pkg` folder under the `/pkg` route of the app - so when we entered the name `testplugin` as the plugin, the UI loaded the plugin from:

 ```
 https://127.0.0.1:8005/pkg/testplugin/testplugin.umd.min.js